E-file · Download · Deliver

 When is the deadline to file Form 1099-NEC?

-The is typically January 31st of the year following the tax year for which the income is being reported.
-If January 31st falls on a weekend or a holiday, the deadline may be extended to the next business day.
+The is Friday, January 31st, 2025.
+If the deadline falls on a weekend or a holiday, the deadline may be extended to the next business day.
 It's essential for businesses to comply with this deadline, as failure to do so could result in .

 space import